 worth.

-Back on the bus an on to Frankfort.
+Back on the bus and on to Frankfort.

 This night we had our going away dinner.

-We saw our first bit of rain, Enzo said we were the best group he ever
+saw our first bit of rain.
+Enzo said we were the best group he

 Back at the hotel we had another beer with the gang

-plus a few characters from Circ de Solie.
+plus a few characters from Circ de Soliel.

 Off to the airport at 10:45 for our flight home.
 At the airport we had our last "pils" and saw Harry for one last time.
 The flight home was uneventful though some interesting views out the window of glaciers in Iceland, formations in Canada and big clouds.
 We arrived home about 7pm.